Airfooox/cron-validate/README.md

 - `mustHaveBlankDayField: boolean`
   - requires a day field to be blank (so not both day fields are specified)
   - when mixed with `allowOnlyOneBlankDayField`, it means that there will always be either day or day of week as `?`
+- `useLastDayOfMonth: boolean`
+  - enables the 'L' character to specify the last day of the month.
+  - e.g.: `15,L` would me the 15th and the last of a month.
+- `useLastDayOfWeek: boolean`
+  - enables the 'L' character to specify the last occurrence of a weekday in a month.
+  - e.g.: `5L` would mean the last friday of the month.

 * in cron fields (like seconds, minutes etc.):
   - `minValue: number`